covid-visualizer/alpha/README.md

 Sometimes, if you are graphing several counties in one plot, the title of the plot may get so wide as to chop off the beginning and the end.
 If this matters, reduce the number of counties in the plot, or shorten the "short name" for the counties.

+The name of the data-input file is hardcoded as `countydata6.csv`.
+Sorry about that, but it's easy enough to change in the code.
+Ideally, the name should be a command-line argument that has a default.

 <a name="features"></a>
 # Features